aws-samples/amazon-sagemaker-secure-mlops/README.md

 The model execution role `SageMakerModelExecutionRole` in the staging and production accounts is assumed by `AmazonSageMakerServiceCatalogProductsUseRole` in the data science environment account to test the endpoints in the target accounts.

 _Alternatively_ you can choose to use single-account deployment.
-In this case the ML model will be deployed in the data science account (Studio account).
+In this case the pipeline deploys an ML model into the data science account (Studio account).
 You do not need to setup target account execution roles and provide OU IDs or account lists as deployment parameters.

 ❗ If you use single-account deployment, the `MultiAccountDeployment` variable for MLOps Model Deploy project must be set to `NO`: